ice-csic-astroexotic/MATINS/README.md

 In general, for high magnetic fields and when both thermal and magnetic field evolution are enabled, it may be challenging for the simulation to complete the full evolution.
 Therefore, a total magnetic field strength of a few `10¹⁴ G` is recommended.

-## Contact
-If you encounter any issues or have questions, please feel free to email us at: *(email address to be added)*.